sveltinio/components-library/packages/essentials/src/lib/components/tabs/README.md

 # Tabs

-The `Tabs` component an accessible Svelte component implementing the [WAI-ARIA Tabs Pattern] to display one panel of content at a time.
+The `Tabs` component is an accessible Svelte component implementing the [WAI-ARIA Tabs Pattern] to display one panel of content at a time.

 It supports different variants and sizes: